 Battle of Guadalete

-In the Moorish conquest of Iberia, the Battle of Guadalete was among the earliest and decisive victories for the Moors.
+In the Moorish conquest of Iberia, the Battle of Guadalete was among the earliest and most decisive victories for the Moors.
 The battle was fought between a Moorish army led by Tariq bin Ziyad and a Visigoth army under the Visigoth King Roderic.
 According to modern surmises, the battle was fought near Gibraltar.

 The Moorish army, comprising heavily of the Berber cavalry, was able to rout the Visigoth army and put to the sword most of the Visigoth nobility including King Roderic.
 This opened the way for the Moors to continue their campaign northwards into Iberia.
 The defeat also permanently damaged the might of the Visigoth army leaving no powerful contenders to the Moorish conquest in southern Iberia.